armory/docs-cdaas/content/en/remote-network-agent/install-helm.md

     annotations: {}
 ```

-#### Cluster mode

-* Enabled
+* `enableClusterAccountMode`

-  When `enableClusterAccountMode: true`, installation creates a ServiceAccount, ClusterRole, and ClusterRoleBinding.
+   *  `enableClusterAccountMode: true`: Installation creates a ServiceAccount, ClusterRole, and ClusterRoleBinding.
 Then installation applies the ServiceAccount with ClusterRoleBinding to the RNA.
 Lastly, the RNA registers itself as a deployment target within CD-as-a-Service.

-* Disabled

-  When `enableClusterAccountMode: false`, the RNA only allows you to make network calls to networked resources.
+   *  `enableClusterAccountMode: false`: The RNA only allows you to make network calls to networked resources.
 You have to configure Kubernetes accounts in the CD-as-a-Service Console to have Kubernetes deployment targets.

-#### ServiceAccount permissions
+* `clusterRoleRules` and `serviceAccount`

    Configure ClusterRole and ServiceAccount in the `kubernetes.clusterRoleRules` and `kubernetes.serviceAccount` blocks.
 At a minimum, the RNA needs permissions to create, edit, and delete all `kind` objects that you plan to deploy with CD-as-a-Service, in all namespaces you plan to deploy to.
 The RNA also requires network access to any monitoring solutions or webhook APIs that you plan to forward through it.

    See the Kubernetes Documentation's [Using RBAC Authorization](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) guide for detailed info on configuring permissions.

 ### Pods